-In order to compare our results to the OptiMain (Lust et al., 2005; Roux et al., 2008) and Reliabilitix (Basile, 2007; Fleurquin et al., 2009) models, it seems reasonable to configure our model to obtain similar results based on Fig. 9, however it is not possible to integrate the production in the OptiMain and Reliabilitix tools.
+In order to compare our results to the OptiMain [20, 7] and Reliabilitix [23, 24] models, it seems reasonable to configure our model to obtain similar results based on figure 9, however it is not possible to integrate the production in the OptiMain and Reliabilitix tools.
 Moreover, these tools are based on a global synchronization of components, incompatible with the previously presented functioning of the CMSPs.
 Indeed, the CMSPs are configured in such way that the corrective maintenance automatically starts as soon as possible in each component without global synchronization.
 This makes sense when considering a production line with several teams of maintainers.
 However, the OptiMain and Reliabilitix tools are based on several strategies which impose to wait that all parallel components fail before stopping the whole system, start the maintenance of all components that require maintenance and restart the whole system at the end of last maintenance action.
 Moreover, in order to generalize our model and to extend our comparisons to other tools, the following "repair-strategies" are available in our model: repair all components independently (indep), repair all components in parallel (para), repair all components in sequence (seq), repair all parallel components simultaneously and other components in sequence (seqpara).
-In addition to these strategies, it is possible to perform maintenance
+In addition to these strategies, it is possible to perform maintenance actions while some components of the system are still running or to impose to stop the whole system before starting maintenance actions.